xnightless/Shadownetwork/README.md

 # Shadow Network (V1)
-A crazy fast tab cloaker with hundreds of games to play and apps
+A crazy fast proxy with hundreds of games to play, apps, and even an advanced tab cloaker
 ## Features:
-- Advanced Tab Cloaking
+- Advanced tab cloaking
 - Advanced "about:blank" cloaking (prevents site from showing on browser history)
 - Tons of customizable features (themes, custom background, etc.)
 - Simple and clean UI
 - Fast speeds on proxies and apps
-- All kinds of proxys around the world
 - Tons of apps & games
 - Best built-in themes, and backgrounds
-- Best proxy alive
+- Runs on the best proxy
-- Most useful Methods and Cheats
+- Very useful Methods and Cheats
 - Widgetbot
 ## Contributors:
 [![Contrib](https://contrib.rocks/image?repo=Shadowproxynetwork/Shadownetwork)](https://github.com/Shadowproxynetwork/Shadownetwork/graphs/contributors)